akashjnvlko/unified-computing-interface/README.md

 - Distributed computation for parameter scanning tasks
 - Support for parallel execution using multiple systems
 - Progress monitoring and status updates
+- Task allocation based on system resources
-- Easy configuration of cluster details
+- Result retrieval from the cluster
 - Generalized framework for various applications
 - Importable as a module for integration into other projects